drawbars37/BAWicons/README.md

 # BAWicons
 A collection of SVG icons for Home Assistant in a .js file suitable for execution

+Note:  This is the Rev 2.x style, with enhancements to display library elements.

 These are icons I've created for personal use.
 They started as a small enhancement of hass-bha-icons, a similar collection from github user 'hulkhaugen'.
 This author is indebted to the availability of this prior work as a how-to guide.
 (I'm a lifetime software and firmware